roshiajin-kunai/sakkamade.github.io/_posts/2020-12-07-first post.md

 As not so long ago, at the very top came an *anime* "Liz to Aoi Tori."
 And *manga*...
 Hmm, I wonder, there were plenty of nice pieces.

-The first novel I've read was "I Favor the Villainess." <span class="spoiler">Best part I consider the story about Rei's past.</span>
+The first novel I've read was "I Favor the Villainess."
+Best part I consider <span class="spoiler">the story about Rei's past.</span>

-Found it in March of 2020 via fan-artwork in the translator's credits of some *manga*.
+Discover it in March of 2020 via fan-artwork in the translator's credits of some *manga*.
 Read it up to August of the same year (mainly in August, in couple of days.) <del>Gosh, what's wrong with this August.</del> And ever since then I've started to read much more novels and less *manga*.
 It's so hard to find an interesting one, gosh...
 Favourite novel  is "Adachi to Shimamura."
 No doubt.